-6. Enter your credit card details and make the payment.
+6. Enter your credit card details and make the payment

 Jakarta Train Stations

-Catching a Train From Gambir Station
+Catching a Train from Gambir Station

 If you booked an Executive Class train ticket from Jakarta to Yogyakarta you will leave from Gambir Station.
 Gambir is one of the central train stations in Jakarta.
 The train station is located in central Jakarta close to Cikini and Jalan Jaksa.
 If you are coming from Jakarta Airport you can take a Damri bus direct to Gambir station.
 This guide shows you how to get from Jakarta airport to Gambir train station.
 You should arrive at the train station 30 minutes prior to the departure time.
 If you have made a reservation and need to pick up your ticket arrive at least one hour before departure time.

-Catching a Train From Pasar Senen Station
+Catching a Train from Pasar Senen Station

-If you booked an economy class or business class train ticket from Jakarta to Yogyakarta you will leave from Pasar Senen Station.
+If you booked an economy class train ticket from Jakarta to Yogyakarta you will leave from Pasar Senen Station.
 The train station is located in the sub district of Senen and is the second largest train station in Jakarta.
 There are buses from Jakarta Airport to Senen, but you will need to get a taxi from Senen to the train station.